publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/m__us_usc_t22_s262d.md

     1989—Subsec. (c).
 [Pub.
 L. 101–240][/us/pl/101/240], § 541(c), amended subsec. (c) generally, substituting provisions relating to quarterly reports by Secretary of the Treasury not later than 30 days after end of each calendar quarter for provisions relating to annual reports by Secretaries of State and the Treasury, and quarterly reports by Secretary of the Treasury.

     Subsec. (d).
 [Pub.
-L. 101–240][/us/pl/101/240], § 541(e)(8), struck out at end “The annual report required under subsection (c) of this section shall include a listing of categories of such assistance granted, with particular attention to categories that address basic human needs.”
+L. 101–240][/us/pl/101/240], § 541(e)(8), struck out at end “The annual report required under subsection (c) shall include a listing of categories of such assistance granted, with particular attention to categories that address basic human needs.”

     Subsec. (g)(1).
 [Pub.
 L. 101–240][/us/pl/101/240], § 541(d)(4), struck out par.
 (1) which related to quarterly reporting requirements by Secretary of the Treasury in consultation with Secretary of State.